dshahrokhian/syna-research/README.md

 1. Run `sudo gedit /etc/apt/sources.list` and change the line `deb http://us.archive.ubuntu.com/ubuntu/ xenial main restricted` to `deb http://us.archive.ubuntu.com/ubuntu/ xenial main universe`

 2. Run `install.sh <directory in which you want the project to be installed>`

+## Contributing
+At this stage, I don't even know if anyone is going to contribute.
+If by any chance you want to, you have to understand that I am a bitch when it comes to code quality.
+There are three alternatives:

+(a) You make a PR and your code quality is great, so it will be directly merged to the repo :)

+(b) You make a PR and your code quality sucks ass, so I will have to clean it :(

+(c) You make a PR and your code quality sucks ass, but you don't mind getting feedback.
+In the merge, I will say what I believe that can be changed, you make those changes, and we can all learn together and be happy forever :D

 ## References
 [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)